- The dishwasher leaves a white residue on dishes and cutlery

 - freestanding dishwasher

-If there is too much salt in the water of your machine, please click here for advice on how much salt your machine needs.
+If there is too much salt in the water of your machine, please refer to the article Dishwasher salt consumption is too high for advice on how much salt your machine needs.

 The purpose of salt in your dishwasher is to soften the water, if you are not refilling your salt then the water will be hard and this will leave residue on your dishes.
 If you live in a hard water area, you may need to add salt and rinse aid with multi-tabs / "3 in 1" to achieve good dishwashing results.
 Below is a video advising on how to refill your dishwasher salt.